Deepakdubey90/django_otp/README.md

-# django_otp
+# django otp

-django_otp is a python librarie for OTP intergation in django based application with Twillo messageing service.
+django_otp is a python package for OTP intergation in django based application with Twillo messageing service.